danneu/koa-bouncer/README.md

     .tap(s => s.trim())
     .checkPred(p2 => p2 === this.vals.password1, 'Passwords must match');

+  // You can add more validation assertions to params later on in the
+  // route.
+In the case of the username, we only want to incur a
+  // database lookup at the end of the validation. this.validateBody('uname')
+    .check(yield db.findUserByUname(this.vals.uname), 'Username taken');

   // If we got this far, then validation succeeded.

   // We can see the validated/transformed params: